dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 This would mean the error is in the syncer code, not the lifter or the endurance

 Do a reverse stream walk every time a pulse update is received.

+Lift should send a manifest, and we should be able to trace this down on server side.